kevin3314/transformer_pas_analysis/README.md

 Options:

-- `--model, -m, -r`: path to trained checkpoint
+- `--model, -m, -r`: a path to trained checkpoint
 - `--device, -d`: GPU IDs separated by "," (if not specified, use CPU)
 - `--input, -i`: input sentence or document separated by "。"
 - `-tab`: output results in KNP tab format if specified